BPP Oversight Committee

 Institutional Investor Representatives

-Amy Borrus, Executive Director, Council of Institutional Investors (CII); (United States)
+Amy Borrus, Executive Director, Council of Institutional Investors; (United States)

 Amy Borrus became executive director of the Council of Institutional Investors (CII) in July 2020.
 She joined CII in 2006 as deputy director and was interim executive director in 2015-2016.
 She serves on the boards of the CII Research and Education Fund and the Sinai Assisted Housing Foundation.
 She also serves on the BPP Oversight Committee, the governing body that reviews and monitors the Best Practice Principles and public reporting by proxy advisory firm signatories to the principles.
 Prior to CII, she was a correspondent for Businessweek magazine for more than 20 years.
 Her journalism career included multi-year assignments in London, Tokyo and Washington, D.C.
-She earned an MSc. in International Relations from the London School of Economics and a B.A. from the University of Pennsylvania.
+She earned an MSc. in International Relations from the London School of Economics and a B.A. in History and English from the University of Pennsylvania.